Using DataPrime to track time and durations

 Because now()

-always returns the same value across the entire query, it’s safe to use it multiple times without worrying about inconsistencies in timing.
+always returns the same value across the entire query, it's safe to reuse it in multiple expressions without inconsistency.

 and interval